asgundogdu/multimodalrec/README.md

 # MultimodalRec
-Deep Multi-Modal Movie Trailer Recommendation System built in Python (--still in development--)
+Deep Multi-Modal Movie Trailer Recommendation System built in Python

 ## What does MultimodalRec do?